The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: The functors

 is a homeomorphism.
 Since $f$ is bijective and continuous, we need only show that it is open.

-A basic open set of $s(O_G(N,NK))$ is a set of the form $t'(O_G(N',N'K')) \leqslant s(O_G(N,NK))$ for $O_G(N',N'K') \subseteq O_G(N,NK)$.
+A basic open set of $t(O_G(N,NK))$ is a set of the form $t'(O_G(N',N'K')) \leqslant t(O_G(N,NK))$ for $O_G(N',N'K') \subseteq O_G(N,NK)$.
 The map $f$ sends $t'(O_G(N',N'K'))$ to $O_G(N',N'K')$, which is open in $O_G(N,NK)$. \end{proof}

 \begin{lemma} If $U$ is any open subset of $\sub G$, then the set of sections of $p$ over $U$ from Construction \ref{con:sheaf_mack} is a $\mathbb{Q}$-module.
 Hence $(\sheaffunctor(M),p)$ is a sheaf of $\bQ$-modules. \end{lemma} \begin{proof} Given two sections $s$ and $t$ of $p$ we can restrict ourselves to neighbourhoods of $\sub G$ and $E$ such that $p$ is a local homeomorphism.
 From the construction of the topology on $E$ it follows that on this region, $s$ and $t$ come from elements of some $M(NK)$, where $N$ is an open normal subgroup and $K$ is a closed subgroup of $G$.
-The addition of $M(NK)$ defines a section $s+t$. \end{proof}
+The addition of $M(NK)$ defines a section $s+t$.
+Similarly, the $\bQ$-action on $M(NK)$ defines $q \cdot t$ for $q \in \bQ$. \end{proof}

 \begin{lemma} The $G$-sheaf of $\bQ$-modules $(\sheaffunctor(M),p)$ defined in Construction \ref{con:sheaf_mack} is a Weyl-$G$-sheaf.
 That is, $g \in G$ gives maps of $\bQ$-modules

 and $\sheaffunctor(M)_K$ is $K$-fixed for each $K \in \sub G$. \end{lemma} \begin{proof} If $K\in \sub G$, then